pyscript/docs/docs/user-guide/dom.md

 ### Core Concepts

-`Pydom` builds on a very few and simple core concepts:
+`Pydom` is built on the following core concepts:

 * __`Element`:__ any component that is part of a web page.
 This is a rough abstraction of an [HTMLElement](https://developer.mozilla.org/en-US/docs/Glossary/Element).
 In general,